 The Paris Agreement was adopted in 2015 at the 21st Conference of the Parties to the UN Framework Convention on Climate Change (COP21 of the UNFCCC) as a new international framework for addressing climate change.
-At the COP26 of the UNFCCC held in 2021, the "Glasgow Climate Pact" was finalized, and it set a more ambitious 1.5°C target and also raised the importance of climate finance from developed countries to developing countries, especially adaptation finance.
-Furthermore, at the COP28 of the UNFCCC held in 2023, the needs for rapid action and support toward the 1.5°C target, coordination to address "loss and damage," and achievement of the Global Goal on Adaptation (GGA) were discussed and financial, technical, and capacity-building assistance to developing countries are required continuously.

-In response to climate risks, as the international community shifts away from fossil-fuel-dependent socioeconomic structures and moving toward the realization of the Sustainable Development Goals (SDGs), not only the national government but also local governments, as well as businesses, financial institutions and many other actors are taking strategic actions.
-Transitioning to decarbonized business models by each entity, developing business plans that take into account possible future climate change risks, and assessing their contribution to achieving the SDGs have becoming key agenda items.
+The Paris Agreement calls for global efforts to limit the increase in global average temperature to well below 2°C above pre-industrial levels, and to pursue efforts to limit the increase to 1.5°C. It also aims to strengthen adaptive capacity and resilience and reduce vulnerability to the effects of climate change as a global goal for adaptation.
+Many developing countries require financial, technical and capacity development assistance to properly implement these efforts.
+In response to climate risks, as the international community shifts away from fossil-fuel-dependent socioeconomic structures and moving toward the realization of the Sustainable Development Goals (SDGs), not only the Japanese national but also local governments, as well as businesses, financial institutions and many other actors are taking strategic actions and prioritizing the shift toward decarbonized business models.

 Meanwhile, in response to the needs of developing countries, JICA is called upon to promote even greater cooperation toward low-carbon, decarbonized, climate-resilient societies, taking into account various international climate-related frameworks (including the Paris Agreement, SDGs, Sendai Framework for Disaster Risk Reduction, etc.) and the Japanese government's own international commitments (including the Long-term Strategy under the Paris Agreement, carbon neutrality by 2050, etc.).
-Furthermore, in order to contribute to the achievement of the SDGs and the resolution of global issues, JICA has set 20 cooperation strategies for global issues, "JICA Global Agenda" from the four perspectives; of Prosperity, People, Peace, and Planet, based on its mission of realizing "Human Security" and "Quality Growth".
-Climate change is set in No. 16 of the Global Agenda, and the two cooperation policies to solve the issues, "Promotion of the implementation of the Paris Agreement" and "Co-benefit-oriented climate change measures", are raised and aiming to achieve decarbonization and build a climate resilient society by integrating climate change measures into all development projects.

 JICA has been promoting the mainstreaming of climate-related measures by having them integrated into development projects in all sectors.
-For development projects conducted by JICA, the "Adaptation" edition of the JICA Climate Finance Impact Tool (Climate-FIT) was developed in 2011 and revised four times.
+For development projects conducted by JICA, we published the "Adaptation" edition of the JICA Climate Finance Impact Tool (Climate-FIT) in 2011 (revised in 2019) as a tool to promote that mainstreaming, and with it have been promoting climate risk assessments and the consideration of adaptation measures for development projects.

-This tool clarified that through the use of this tool a project could be confirmed as contributing to climate adaptation and be counted as a part of JICA's climate finance, and also be reported as such more broadly, including to the UNFCCC Secretariat and the Development Assistance Committee of the Organization for Economic Cooperation and Development (OECD-DAC).1
+The 2019 edition was revised to place an emphasis on review and implementation approaches for assessment of climate risk and consideration of adaptation to allow some flexibility in responding to location-specific and context-specific aspects of individual projects, all the while maintaining consistency with Intergovernmental on Climate Change (IPCC) concepts.
+That edition also clarified that through the use of this tool a project could be confirmed as contributing to climate adaptation and be counted as a part of JICA's climate finance, and also be reported as such more broadly, including to the UNFCCC Secretariat and the Development Assistance Committee of the Organization for Economic Cooperation and Development (OECD-DAC).1